William Hodges: Personal life

 On 11 May 1776 Hodges married Martha Bowden Nesbit, the daughter of William and Jane Nesbit, at St George's, Hanover Square, London.
 The couple settled in Pimlico.
 They undertook a tour of Wales and the Midlands, during which they visited Derby, where Joseph Wright of Derby painted a portrait of Martha Hodges.
-Sadly, Martha died within a year, possibly during childbirth.
+Martha died within a year, possibly during childbirth.
 Having finished his work for the Admiralty, and with the death of his wife, Hodges was free to travel.

 Hodges left India in November 1783, in Worcester.
 This ship was nearly wrecked at St Helena, but reached Britain in June 1784.
 Hodges is reputed to have returned a rich man, and settled in Queen Street, Mayfair, where he built himself a studio.
 He brought home with him a son, James.
 Hodges’ mother looked after her new grandson in a house in Tunbridge Wells, which Hodges purchased.

 William Hodges began preparing a collection, "Select Views in India in the Years 1780–1783", that included a series of forty-eight aquatints adapted from sketches drawn in India.
 On 16 October 1784, again at St George's, Hanover Square, Hodges married his second wife, Lydia Wright.
 Lydia was the niece of John Whitehurst from Derby.
 Unfortunately, she too died after only a few months of marriage, possibly from alcoholism.

 In December 1785, Hodges married for a third time.
 It was to Ann Mary Carr, a talented pianist, and the oldest of the five children of Benjamin and Elizabeth Carr.
 Her parents were already deceased when she married Hodges.
 At about the same time, Hodges was listed as the guardian of Ann Mary's brother, John, later a famous travel writer.
 They had two daughters and three sons together.
 Hodges was elected a member of the Royal Academy in 1789, and continued to exhibit there until 1794.
 After experiencing financial difficulties, he made an unsuccessful trip to seek patronage in Russia in 1792.
 On his return, in February, 1793, Hodges published his account of his time in India, entitled Travels in India in the Years 1780, 1781, 1782 and 1783, illustrated with plates derived from his drawings.

 In December 1794, Hodges held a private exhibition of 25 of his pictures in old Bond Street, London.
 Remarkably, it received no subscription, and made no sales, forcing Hodges to close it by 26 January 1795.